AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-ios/solving-problems/logs.md

 ## Collecting and sending extended logs

 In most cases, the default logging level is sufficient to trace down possible bugs.
-But there are cases when more detailed technical information about the device and connections is required, and then our support team will ask you to enable the extened logging level.
+But there are cases when more detailed technical information about the device and connections is required, and then our support team will ask you to enable the extended logging level.
 To send this type of logs, follow these steps:

 1. Open AdGuard VPN for iOS and select "Settings" in the lower-right corner of the screen.